pellepelster/solidblocks/doc/content/hetzner/rds-postgresql.md

 ## Design Goals

-Acknowledging that there are a lot of available solutions to run PostgreSQL in the cloud it is important to emphasize the design goals of this solution to be able to make an informed decision on if an dhow to use it
+Acknowledging that there are a lot of available solutions to run PostgreSQL in the cloud it is important to emphasize the design goals of this solution to be able to make an informed decision on if and how to use it

 * First and foremost goal is to preserve the data stored in the PostgreSQL instance.
 This is ensured by an extensive set of [full integration tests](https://github.com/pellepelster/solidblocks/tree/main/solidblocks-rds-postgresql/test) replicating the intended usage scenarios
 * Reduced complexity through single node operations.
 Running a PostgreSQL server with replication or in multi master comes with its own set of diverse failure scenarios and edge-cases.
 This solution aims at workloads that can easily handled by a single node and if in doubt favours [MTTR](https://de.wikipedia.org/wiki/Mean_Time_To_Recover) over [MTBF](https://de.wikipedia.org/wiki/Mean_Time_Between_Failures)